nsat/jspredict/README.md

 to compute satellite positions, observer look angles, and ground-station passes from a TLE or OMM element set.

+## Demo

+A sample application demonstrating the library's capabilities can be found at: [https://nsat.github.io/jspredict/](https://nsat.github.io/jspredict/)

 ## Installation

 ```sh